Sorry we couldn't find any matches for

 How long will the loan process take?

-We expect to close your loan within our standard lock period of 30 days.
+We expect to close your loan within our standard lock period.
 If your required loan documents and appraisal were returned and scheduled as advised, we are very confident your loan will close on time.
 In a normal market, purchase transactions can be closed in as little as three weeks if necessary; however, we strongly advise against waiting this long to start the process as appraisal turn times and unknown issues out of our control may arise.
 Since we have a great working relationship with our investors and because of our loan quality and volume, your loan will get priority status, which allows us to close loans faster than many companies.

 What documentation will I be required to provide?